jalexcole/NumericalMethods/README.md

 # NumericalMethods

-This package is a list of numerical methods done in kotlin primarily for jvm with no outside dependencies.
+This package is a list of numerical methods done in kotlin primarily for jvm with minimal dependencies.

 ## TODO
 1. Add documentation and tests.